 However, the four beasts in Dan 7:3.
 Came up from the sea only, and not from the earth, the land and the sea.
 This means that the beasts came up from the most populated regions of the earth, which includes wicked peoples, multitudes, nations and tongues.
 This would include Babylon, Medo-Persia, Greece and Rome.
 Therefore, I have not incorporated the traditional pictures of the beasts coming out of the shores of the sea.
 I am not an artist and therefore I am using normal pictures of a lion and a bear and you should use your imagination for the rest.

-where else do we have a similar beast with seven heads and ten horns in the Bible?
+where else do we have a similar beast with ten horns in the Bible?

 Dan 7:7.8.
 After this I saw in the night visions, and behold, a fourth beast, dreadful and terrible, exceedingly great.
 It had huge iron teeth; it was devouring, breaking in pieces, and trampling the residue with its feet.
 It was different from all the beasts that were before it, and it had ten horns.
 I was considering the horns, and there was another horn, a little one, coming up among them, before whom three of the first horns were plucked out by the roots, And there, in this horn, were eyes like the eyes of a man, and a mouth speaking pompous words.